 Players who do not excel or pupils who love the game can make a career out of Umpiring and Scoring.
-The Umpires and youth and senior body.
-Many Umpiring courses as well as the and Scorers from school to senior level.
+The Umpires and Scorers Committee have established a strong link between the youth and senior body.
+Many Umpiring courses as well as the Linear Scoring Technique is taught to these aspiring Umpires and Scorers from school to senior level.